Discovery of a new Local Group Dwarf Galaxy Candidate in UNIONS: Bo\"otes V: Ackownledgements

 It was a pleasure to coordinate the submission of this paper with an independent discovery paper led by William Cerny and the DELVE team, and we thank William, Alex Drlica-Wagner, and the whole DELVE team for the very positive, collaborative interactions that we had with them.

+We thank the Reviewer whose comments and feedback helped improve the clarity and readability of this manuscript.

 This work is based on data obtained as part of the Canada-France Imaging Survey, a CFHT large program of the National Research Council of Canada and the French Centre National de la Recherche Scientifique.
 Based on observations obtained with MegaPrime/MegaCam, a joint project of CFHT and CEA Saclay, at the Canada-France-Hawaii Telescope (CFHT) which is operated by the National Research Council (NRC) of Canada, the Institut National des Science de l’Univers (INSU) of the Centre National de la Recherche Scientifique (CNRS) of France, and the University of Hawaii.
 This research used the facilities of the Canadian Astronomy Data Centre operated by the National Research Council of Canada with the support of the Canadian Space Agency.
 This research is based in part on data collected at Subaru Telescope, which is operated by the National Astronomical Observatory of Japan.
 We are honored and grateful for the opportunity of observing the Universe from Maunakea, which has the cultural, historical and natural significance in Hawaii.
 Pan-STARRS is a project of the Institute for Astronomy of the University of Hawaii, and is supported by the NASA SSO Near Earth Observation Program under grants 80NSSC18K0971, NNX14AM74G, NNX12AR65G, NNX13AQ47G, NNX08AR22G, YORPD20\_2-0014 and by the State of Hawaii.
-This work has made use of data from the European Space Agency (ESA) mission {\it Gaia} (\url{https://www.cosmos.esa.int/gaia}), processed by the {\it Gaia} Data Processing and Analysis Consortium (DPAC, \url{https://www.cosmos.esa.int/web/gaia/dpac/consortium}).
-Funding for the DPAC has been provided by national institutions, in particular the institutions participating in the {\it Gaia} Multilateral Agreement.
-Guoshoujing Telescope (the Large Sky Area Multi-Object Fiber Spectroscopic Telescope LAMOST) is a National Major Scientific Project built by the Chinese Academy of Sciences.
-Funding for the project has been provided by the National Development and Reform Commission.
-LAMOST is operated and managed by the National Astronomical Observatories, Chinese Academy of Sciences.
-AWM acknowledges support from the NSERC Discovery Grant program.
-NFM gratefully acknowledges support from the French National Research Agency (ANR) funded project ``Pristine'' (ANR-18-CE31-0017) along with funding from the European Research Council (ERC) under the European Unions Horizon 2020 research and innovation programme (grant agreement No. 834148).
-FS thanks the Dr. Margaret "Marmie" Perkins Hess postdoctoral fellowship for funding his work at the University of Victoria.